Lars Stindl

-Lars Edi Stindl (born 26 August 1988) is a German former professional footballer who played as an attacking midfielder.
-He could also play as a forward.
-During his career, Stindl played for Karlsruher SC, Hannover 96 and Borussia Mönchengladbach and also represented the Germany national team from 2017 to 2018.
-He scored the only goal in the final of the 2017 FIFA Confederations Cup against Chile to ensure Germany's first ever title in this tournament.
+Lars Edi Stindl (born 26 August 1988) is a German former professional footballer who played as an attacking midfielder or forward.

+During the span of his career, Stindl had previously played for Karlsruher SC, Hannover 96, and most recognizably Borussia Mönchengladbach.
+He had also represented the Germany national team.
+He scored the only goal in the final of the 2017 FIFA Confederations Cup against Chile to ensure Germany's first ever title in the tournament.